 Dancers, choreographers, and a filmmaker learn new ways to collaborate in an innovative dance/film series

-American Midwest Ballet has started its eleventh professional season with Going Solo – a groundbreaking initiative incorporating the company’s professional dancers, a documentary filmmaker, and the creation of an online video series.
+American Midwest Ballet’s Going Solo is a groundbreaking initiative incorporating the company’s professional dancers, a documentary filmmaker, and the creation of an online video series.

 “The public health situation is a challenge for everyone,” said Erika Overturff, AMB’s founder and artistic director.
 “With Going Solo, we’re turning it into an opportunity for our dancers to showcase their creativity and individuality, and for our viewers to experience dance works in an exciting new way.
 We think we’ve designed one of the most innovative virtual dance programs in the country.”